-Seventy four per cent of trips made by fare paying passengers are made in the four largest contract regions (those serviced by Sydney Buses).
-The next largest contract regions measured by fare paying passenger numbers after the four largest regions are (in order of size):
+Seventy four per cent of trips made by fare paying passengers are made in the 4 largest contract regions (those serviced by Sydney Buses).
+The next largest contract regions measured by fare paying passenger numbers after the 4 largest regions are (in order of size):

-- metro region 4 serviced by Hillsbus (4 per cent of the total) - metro region 3 serviced by Westbus, Busabout, Hopkinson's Metrolink, Oliveri's Metrolink Buses (3 per cent of the total).
+- metro region 4 serviced by Hillsbus (4% of the total) - metro region 3 serviced by Westbus, Busabout, Hopkinson's Metrolink, Oliveri's Metrolink Buses (3% of the total).

-115 We have estimated full year data based on reported data for July 2008 to April 2009.
+&lt;sup>125 We have estimated full year data based on reported data for July 2008 to April 2009.

-The remaining 19 regions make up less than 20 per cent of the total number of fare paying passenger journeys - most of these regions have relatively small numbers of fare paying passengers, and of the fare paying passengers in these regions, most travel on concessions.
+The remaining 19 regions make up less than 20% of the total number of fare paying passenger journeys - most of these regions have relatively small numbers of fare paying passengers, and of the fare paying passengers in these regions, most travel on concessions.